chrisweb/freeMusic.zone/README.md

 To check if grunt has been installed type "grunt --version"

 To build the application type "grunt"

+If you want to modify grunt and add a package to the dev depencies type: npm install grunt-contrib-packageName --save-dev

+To remove a dev dependency package type: npm uninstall grunt--contrib-packageName --save-dev

 Install instructions for the application
 ----------------------------------------